 Alternatively, you can pursue a debt recovery claim through your local Magistrate’s Court.
-The Victorian Magistrate’s Court does not have a small claims division, and hears claims involving amounts of up to $100,000.
+The Victorian Magistrate’s Court hears claims involving amounts of up to $100,000.
+A claim may be made to a higher Court for a higher or more complex matter.
 Generally, legal action must be commenced within 6 years of the dispute occurring.

 Winding Up and Administration

 If the debtor is a company, the Court has power to ‘wind it up’, which also results in a liquidator being appointed to distribute assets evenly among creditors.
 If the company is found to have a core business that ensures it can continue to generate revenue, it may be placed under administration.
 Courts may appoint an Administrator, who is independent of the company.